Clinical Trials (PDQ®)

 - INCLUSION CRITERIA:

 1. Metastatic or unresectable measurable cancers that express mesothelin.
-Epithelial mesotheliomas and pancreatic cancers do not need to be assessed for mesothelin expression since all of these tumors have been shown to express mesothelin.
+As in other protocols conducted by Dr. Hassan in the NCI, epitheial mesotheliomas and pancreatic cancers do not need to be assessed for mesothelin expression since all of these tumors have been shown to express mesothelin.
+Other metastatic or unresectable cancers must be shown to expresses mesothelin as assessed by RT-PCR or immunohistochemistry on tumor tissue.
+Bi-phasic mesotheliomas must express mesothelin on greater than 50% of the cells in the epithelial component.
+Diagnosis will be confirmed by the Laboratory of Pathology, NCI.

 2. Patients must have previously received at least one systemic standard care (or effective salvage chemotherapy regimens) for metastatic or unresectable disease, if known to be effective for that disease, and have been either non-responders (progressive disease) or have recurred.